-I’ve been a travel blogger for over seven years.
 When meeting someone for the first time, people usually tell me how lucky I am to be getting paid to travel.
 But I have some confessions to make about travel blogging.

 I ‘m very fortunate to be doing something that I love to do.
 But luck hasn’t had much to do with it.
 I’m able to get paid to travel the world from a ton of hard work and perseverance.
 Travel blogging is not always as glamorous as it first sounds.